Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 if you brick yourself; your (local)? ttime (temporal waveform) will collapse in on itself, and new time will expand so the dimensions of the (room|space|ttime) willn't change it's easier to ttime travel when you only consider ttime as the only physical factor of physics; (been)? doing it since observed ttimed sensory shunting

+I have defeated arseholes; "our souls" from their perspective